 Managing by Commitments

-We often blog about Milestone Planner as a commitment tracker:- what have I committed to do for who… But it seems the right time to talk a bit more about management by commitment.
+We often blog about Milestone Planner as a commitment tracker:- what have I committed to do for who… But it seems the right time to talk a bit more about management by commitments.
 It’s not a well known concept, but in the places that I’ve seen it practised, it delivers stunning results.
-I’m going to drawn on articles by Don Sull, who talks a lot about managing by commitments, not hierarchies.
+I’m going to drawn on articles by Don Sull, who writes about managing by commitments, not hierarchies.

-There is a tight interception here between business methodology and social technology.
-People who use social software inside of the firewall, and those responsible for managing the external social media activities of a business, will both hopefully find some useful insights here, as both of those situations expose the problems inherent in hierarchical business structures.
+There is a tight linking here between business methodology and social technology.
+People who use social software inside of the firewall, and those responsible for managing the external social media activities of a business, will both hopefully find some useful insights, as those situations often expose the problems inherent in hierarchical business structures.

 In this CBS News piece, Don Sull outlines the 3 different ways that things get done in complex organisations:

 - By commitment

 The first shifted out of favour in the 1980’s, although it lingers on!
 In the 80’s, Six Sigma, TQM and other techniques gave management by process the crown, as it demonstrably out performed management by hierarchy in that era.
 But just as management by hierarchy creates silos and slows communication across the organisation, management by process creates its own problems.

 Management by process originally gained traction in the 1950s in Japan, going on to become a global phenomenon in the 1980s.
 This view of management sees the organisation as a bundle of processes, and has spawned a sea of different methodologies.
 They are variations on the same theme, focused on streamlining, removing excess resources and variance, and continuously improving and optimising how the business works.